rctilford/tilford_tech_support/content/privacy.md

 ## Introduction

-At Saasify, we take your privacy seriously.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our service.
+I take your privacy seriously.
+This Privacy Policy explains how I collect, use, disclose, and safeguard your information when you use my services.

 ---

-## Information We Collect
+## Information I Collect

 ### Personal Information